Freelancing or being self-employed is not as glamorous as most people make it out to be. It comes with both advantages

 Freelancing is a lot more like running your own business.
 It’s probably why many freelancers often end up starting their own businesses.

 Brian Casel is one of the freelancers that I admire.
 He used to be a freelance web designer.
 Then he turned his service into a product business by providing web design and marketing services to restaurants and for hotels.
 He sold both businesses for profit and now running a content marketing business.

 Starting a business is also something on my bucket list.
 In a way, I feel like freelancing has prepared me for it and I’m ready to take on the challenge.

 But, Are You Willing To Take A Risk?

 Starting a business involves a lot more responsibility than being self-employed.
 Managing a team of employees is the biggest responsibility of all.

 Also, leaving your comfort zone of earning a living to invest in a business is a risk that most people aren’t willing to take.

 #8 Spend More Time With Your Family

-I remember, when I was a kid, I used to stay up late until my dad comes home.
+I remember, when I was a kid, I used to stay up late until my dad came home.
 To see if he brings any treats.
 Or tell him about all the exciting things that happened at school.
 But, most days, he comes home late, often in an angry mood, and goes straight to bed.